What is a native file?

 - If there are paper copies of documents, they are usually scanned to one of these formats as well.

-Now, Nextpoint’s processing engine can handle a variety of file types, including native and imaged files.
+Now, Nextpoint’s processing engine can handle a variety of file types, including native file formats and imaged files.
 However, we tell our clients to make sure they are requesting a loadfile when accepting evidence from another party regardless of the format.

 A loadfile is the file used to import data and identifiers of that data (coded, captured or extracted data from ESI processing) into a database.
 These load files carry all of the essential information about your data – where it came from, where it resides, and pointers to associated metadata.

-While it is common to receive productions with images of files, it is important to request a loadfile with those images so that you can match imaged files to the original, native version.
+While it is common to receive productions with images of files, it is important to request a loadfile with those images so that you can match imaged files to the original, native file format.
 Because you cannot stamp a native file without altering the data, Nextpoint creates a separate XML or CSV file showing a unique document ID to identify and track natives files in litigation.

 Best Practices for Handling Native Files